HarunMbaabu/Login-System-with-Python-Flask-and-MySQL/README.md

 Download and install Python, for this tutorial I'll be using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen

 ### Installation
 Navigate to your current project directory for this case it will be **Login-System-with-Python-Flask-and-MySQL**. <br>

-### 1 .Clone the repository into your local machine
+### 1 .Fork the repository and Clone it into your local machine
 ```
 git clone https://github.com/{your-Github-Username }/Login-System-with-Python-Flask-and-MySQL.git
 ```